Misrouted Email Handling Policy

 Anthropic India (Anthropic Softwares Pvt Ltd) is not responsible for misrouting caused by third parties.

-Sending emails to multiple domains is at sender’s own risk.
+Sending emails to multiple domains name is at sender’s own risk.

 9. Legal Clarification